Tijil2111/mathsoc_backend/README.md

 - /rooms/:id ~ deletes/updates/gets individual rooms on the basis of room id
 - /rooms/available ~ check available rooms within a specified timeframe and if the rooms have no booking during that period
 - /menu - create/update/delete/get all the menu items
 - /bookings - create new bookings and the bookings are derived not stored.
 So the checking of availability is purely based on logic by filtering the data in MongoDB's DB engine.
+- routes after /bookings/:id/room-service to create service orders or obtain all the current service orders/update status of the order.